-Scientists from NDRI reported that cloning research is still at an experimental stage as they address constraints of low birth rate and premature death of newborns.
+Scientists from NDRI reported that the ongoing buffalo cloning research is still at an experimental stage as they address constraints of low birth rate and premature death of newborns.
 Sources report that the government has launched an ambitious cloning program to multiply high value bulls of traditional breeds of buffaloes and cattle to expand the national breeding program.
-Experts report that it may take another 7-10 years before the ongoing cloning techniques are standardized for commercial production.
+Experts report that it may take another 7-10 years before the cloning techniques are standardized for commercial use.